Echoing Green Social Entrepreneurship Internships

-An 8-10 week professional internship program for Brown Students organized by Echoing Green and the Brown University BrownConnect Internship Initiative with campus partners The Jonathan M. Nelson Center of Entrepreneurship and the Careers in the Common Good Initiative.
-The program offers qualified Brown undergraduate students with professional practical experience related to social entrepreneurship in domestic and international locations with Echoing Green Fellows.
+An 8-10 week professional internship program for Brown undergraduate students organized by Echoing Green and the Brown University BrownConnect Internship Initiative with campus partners The Nelson Center for Entrepreneurship and the Careers in the Common Good Initiative.
+The program offers qualified Brown undergraduate students with practical experience related to social entrepreneurship with Echoing Green fellows.

 Frequently Asked Questions: